acarrillo2019/TriviaGame/README.md

 ![](/screenshots/ds_1.PNG)

 # Description
 The DEAD SPACE Trivia game is based off the legendary video game series, DEAD SPACE.
 There is a ticking countdown clock per question.
 A user has thirty seconds to answer the question, when the count down clock turns red and changes sound.
 When a user hovers on possible answer, the answer plays a sound.
+Whether a question is answered correctly or not, there is a brief explanation of the true answer.

 ![](/screenshots/ds_2.PNG)